What is Renku?¶

 The main components that make up RenkuLab are GitLab for repository management, version control, and continuous-integration pipelines; Jupyter servers for interactive sessions; a Knowledge Graph for search and discovery; a few custom services for all Renku-specific tasks like handling datasets.

-Please contact us if you would like to deploy your own instance or see Guides for developers and administrators.
+Please contact us if you would like to deploy your own instance or see Guides for Administrators.

 renku command-line client is the powerful complement of the hosted